cseligman.com

 The location of SagDEG is shown above, as the large irregular region below and to the left of the central bulge of the Milky Way.
 At one time, the SagDEG was probably an elliptically shaped ball of stars, but passing through our galaxy over and over (about once every hundred or two millions of years) has stretched it into an irregular mass, and scattered parts of it all around the Sagittarius tidal stream, as shown in the previous image.
 In addition to its visible stars (barely visible, but visible), the dwarf elliptical, like all other galaxies, must contain large amounts of relatively diffuse "dark matter", to have a mass large enough to survive such passages.
 (R. Ibata (UBC), R. Wyse (JHU), R. Sword (IoA), apod980216)

-One of the most distant satellites of our galaxy, the dwarf elliptical galaxy Leo I, is visible as a large mass of faint stars on the right side of this image.
-Located only a fifth of a degree from Regulus, the bright star on the left, Leo I is actually ten thousand times further away, being about 800,000 light years distant, on the outer fringes of our galaxy's halo, while Regulus and its nearby companions (among others, the moderately bright star just above the diffraction spike to the right of Regulus) are less than 80 light years away.
-Because of its closeness to such a bright star, observations of this galaxy are difficult; but studies of the motions of the stars in the dwarf elliptical indicate that it has about twenty million solar masses, and perhaps an equal but undetectable amount of ionized gases are scattered throughout the region around it.
-(Russell Croman, apod060619)
+One of the most distant satellites of our galaxy, the dwarf elliptical galaxy Leo I, is visible as a pale mass of very faint stars on the right side of this image.
+Located only a fifth of a degree from Regulus, the bright star on the left, Leo I is actually ten thousand times further away, being about 800,000 light years distant, on the outer fringes of our galaxy's halo, while Regulus and its nearby companions are less than 80 light years away.
+Because of its closeness to such a bright star, observations of this galaxy are difficult; but studies of the motions of the stars in the dwarf elliptical indicate that it has about twenty million solar masses, and perhaps an equal but as yet undetectable amount of ionized gases scattered around it.
+(Scott Anttila, Wikimedia Commons)

-A better view of Leo I, ignoring Regulus and as much of its influence as possible.
-Most of the stars in this dwarf elliptical are far older than the Sun, and have less than 1% of the Sun's already minor amounts of elements heavier than hydrogen and helium; but rather surprisingly, Leo I has quite a few stars of sufficient brightness to limit their lifetimes to only a billion or three years, implying that was an episode of star formation during that time, most likely as a result of gravitational interactions with our own galaxy, or another satellite of our galaxy.
-(David Malin (AAO), AATB, apod991003)
+A better view of Leo I, digitally compensating for Regulus' influence.
+(This is a composite of two images, with more detail in the top image, as indicated by a diagonal 'line' running across the lower part of the image.)
+Most of the stars in this dwarf elliptical are far older than the Sun, and have less than 1% of the Sun's already minor amounts of elements heavier than hydrogen and helium; but rather surprisingly, Leo I has quite a few stars of sufficient brightness to limit their lifetimes to only a billion or three years, implying that was an episode of star formation extending from around 6 to 2 billion years ago, most likely as a result of gravitational interactions with our galaxy.
+(WikiSky snapshot based on Sloan Digital Sky Survey)